urbit/urbit.org-reloaded/content/docs/hoon/guides/json-guide.md

 ]
 ```

-We'll also build our library so we can use its types from the Dojo:
+We'll also build our library so we can use its types from the dojo:

 ```
 > =user-lib -build-file %/lib/json-test/hoon